-The Inspection course will provide the student with training in geometric dimensioning & tolerancing (GD&T) interpretation, and inspection, per the ASME Y14.5-2009 standard.
-This course also reinforces dimensional metrology practices, and introduces new methods such as Coordinate Measuring Machine (CMM), and FARO Arm inspection.
+Provides the student with training in geometric dimensioning & tolerancing (GD&T) interpretation and inspection, per the ASME Y14.5-2009 standard.
+This course also reinforces dimensional metrology practices and introduces new methods such as Coordinate Measuring Machine (CMM) and FARO Arm inspection.
 With the use of precise inspection equipment, students will verify part quality and document results for quality control.
 This course provides the student with the complete fundamentals of geometric dimensioning and tolerancing (GD&T) concepts as adopted by ANSI and published by ASME.
 It builds on prior knowledge of blueprints and machined parts and applies that knowledge to "geometric toleranced" drawings.
 Students will learn the terminology and definitions of geometric dimensioning and tolerancing and how to apply its concepts.
-Prerequisite: PMT 113 or instructor's permission
+Prerequisite: PMT 113 or instructor's permission.

-PMT 121 CNC Mill & Lathe Programing Setup & Operations 4 credits / 1 class hr / 9 lab hrs
+PMT 121 CNC Mill & Lathe Programming Setup & Operations 4 credits / 1 class hr / 9 lab hrs

-CNC Mill and Lathe Programming, Setup & Operation is an intermediate course in operating Computer Numerical Control (CNC) mills and lathes, to produce a variety of machined components in work-like conditions.
-This intermediate course will further develop skills required to program, setup, and operate CNC mills and lathes.
-This course will utilize "live" work projects to provide student exposure to real-world machining applications, and introduce multi-axis applications such as thread milling, 4th-axis indexing, 5th-axis indexing, external threading, and boring.
+An intermediate course in operating Computer Numerical Control (CNC) mills and lathes to produce a variety of machined components in work-like conditions.
+This course will further develop skills required to program, setup, and operate CNC mills and lathes.
+This course will utilize "live" work projects to provide student exposure to real-world machining applications and introduce multi-axis applications such as thread milling, 4th-axis indexing, 5th-axis indexing, external threading, and boring.
 Prerequisites: PMT 111, PMT 112, and PMT 114, or instructor's permission